Tracing your Family Tree ?

 Many local websites will have Parish Record transcripts in whole or part for their locality - the problem is finding them!

 The National Burials Index is a collaborative activity by the Federation of Family History Societies.
 Libraries and local family history societies may have copies.

 Censuses have been carried out every 10 years since 1841.
 1911 is the latest that is accessible.
 1841 contains less information about each person than the later ones.

 The 1881 census has been transcribed by the LDS and is available on www.familysearch.org With it being provided free by them, the 'commercial' service providers provide it for free as well.

 Coverage of more censuses is provided by the various 'commercial' services including www.ancestry.co.uk www.findmypast.com www.1911census.co.uk www.ukcensusonline.com All have different services.
 All allow you to get some amount of data for free but then you probably need to pay to get complete data - though the free data could be enough to point you in the right direction.
 I have also found that in some cases their census data has been transcribed separately and so contain different errors - which can be useful (not that they contain errors but that if one is wrong another might be right).

 Local libraries and local family history societies may have a subscription to some of the commercial services.
-For example Surrey County Libraries have a subscription to a version of Ancestry and this is available free of charge.
-You have to use the computers in the libraries.
+For example Surrey County Libraries have a subscription to a world-wide version of Ancestry and to FindMyPast.
+These are available free of charge if you use the computers in the libraries.
 You can pre-book up to an hour on the library computers.
-Library stalff will be pleased to show you how to access the serrvice.
+Library staff will be pleased to show you how to access the service.

 www.freeCEN.org.uk is yet another companion to FreeBMD etc - but has very limited coverage.